run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 http://localhost:8888/jupyter1
 ```

 You should see a Jupyter notebook.
-To get the notebook token, run in another shell:
+To get the full URL with the notebook token, run the following in another shell:

 ```
 runai logs jupyter1 -p team-a